How to Garden without Peat

-Why Gardeners Should Stop Using Peat
+And Why Gardeners Should Be Peat-Free

 Most of the time the battle against climate change feels insurmountable.
 As plant people, we want to take care of the earth – whatever tiny plot we have.
 Whether it is a balcony in the city or a large estate, when we interact with plants we are tending to the earth and her inhabitants.
 We are stewards.
 And that action is in solidarity with the other beings who also live on the planet.